by Bob Yukich, updated September 2022

-With its varied habitats and and ease of access, High Park is an excellent place to observe butterflies within the heart of the city.
-To date, 83 species have occurred here – nearly half of those recorded in the entire province.
-At least 71 butterfly species have been found in High Park since the 1980s, and about 40 of them breed here annually.
+With its varied habitats and ease of access, High Park is an excellent place to observe butterflies within the heart of the city.
+To date, 86 species have occurred here – over half of those recorded in the entire province.
+At least 74 butterfly species have been found in High Park since the 1980s, and 40 or more of them breed here annually.
 Another 12 species are known only from historical records (pre-1980s).

 High Park lies at the north-easternmost edge of the Carolinian Zone.
 The recently restored black oak savannah, lush with wild lupines, woodland sunflowers and prairie grasses, provides nectar for adult butterflies and host plants for their caterpillars.
 Several species of small grass-skippers breed here, including Delaware and Crossline Skippers.
 It is also home to larger showy species such as Eastern Tiger Swallowtail and the less common Spicebush Swallowtail.
 The latter is at the northern limit of its range in High Park and uses the abundant sassafras, a Carolinian tree species, as its host plant.